nissimbrami/nissim_brami/README.md

 ### About Me
-I am a highly motivated computer scientist in the last semester at Ben-Gurion University.
+I am a highly motivated computer science garduate.
 I am passionate about programming and developing more tools and apps

 - 🔒 Special interest in concurrency, networks, and algorithm design.